3v401/HPC_tools/Containerization/Docker/Qiskit-aer-gpu/README.md

 ##### Production of whl file

+After setting up the multi-architecture aarch64 container with Docker on my amd64 laptop, the steps can be followed by the container.
+Follow the commands:

+1. Activate the environment: `source qk_aer/bin/activate`
+2. Move to: `cd qiskit-aer`
+3. Run the build command tailoring it to `aarch64` GPU CUDA from JEDI.
+JURECA uses NVIDIA GH200 GPU and JEDI USES NVIDIA GH200, both use CUDA architecture `7.5`.
+It can be observed [here](https://developer.nvidia.com/cuda-gpus).

 #### Install whl file locally in a virtual environment

 #### Install whl file in JEDI and JURECA